On the existence of curves with $A_k$-singularities on $K3$-surfaces

 \section{Abstract}

 Let $(S,H)$ be a general primitively polarized $K3$ surface.
-We prove the existence of curves in $|\mathcal O_S(nH)|$ with $A_k$-singularities and corresponding to regular points of the equisingular deformation locus.
+We prove the existence of irreducible curves in $|\mathcal O_S(nH)|$ with $A_k$-singularities and corresponding to regular points of the equisingular deformation locus.
 Our result is optimal for $n=1$.
-As a corollary, we get the existence of elliptic curves in $|\mathcal O_S(nH)|$ with a cusp and nodes or a simple tacnode and nodes.
+As a corollary, we get the existence of irreducible curves in $|\mathcal O_S(nH)|$ of geometric genus $g\geq 1$ with a cusp and nodes or a simple tacnode and nodes.
 We obtain our result by studying the versal deformation family of the $m$-tacnode.
-Finally, we give a regularity condition for families of curves with only $A_k$-singularities in $|\mathcal O_S(nH)|.$
+Moreover, using results of Brill-Noether theory on curves of $K3$ surfaces, we provide a regularity condition for families of curves with only $A_k$-singularities in $|\mathcal O_S(nH)|.$